Great Highland bagpipe: Brittany

-During the First World War, some Breton pipers serving in the French Army came in contact with the pipers of Scottish regiments, and brought back home a few Great Highland Bagpipes which Breton pipe-makers started copying.
+During the First World War, some Breton pipers serving in the French Army came in contact with the pipers of Scottish regiments, and brought back home a few great Highland bagpipes which Breton pipe-makers started copying.
 Polig Monjarret led the introduction of the Great Highland bagpipe to Brittany during the Celtic revival of the 1920s Breton folk music scene, inventing the bagad, a pipe band incorporating a binioù braz section, a bombarde section, a drums section, and in recent years almost any added grouping of wind instruments such as the saxophones, and brass instruments such as the trumpet and trombone.

 Well known bagadoù include Bagad Kemper, Kevrenn Alre, Bagad Brieg and Bagad Cap Caval.
-In Brittany, the Great Highland bagpipe is known as the binioù braz, in contrast to the binioù kozh, the small traditional Breton bagpipe.
+In Brittany, the great Highland bagpipe is known as the binioù braz, in contrast to the binioù kozh, the small traditional Breton bagpipe.

 One notable development of the Highland bagpipe in Brittany is the creation of slightly shorter drones in C (Scottish "B"; see notes on tuning above), so that the many tunes played in that key will have drone accompaniment in the tonic.
 Many bagad pipers will keep two sets of pipes, one in standard B♭ (Scottish "A") and one in C, and a whole suite may be performed in C.

 Notable bands

-Some of the most famous pipe bands in the world are the Shotts and Dykehead Caledonia Pipe Band, Simon Fraser University Pipe Band (SFUPB), The Inveraray & District Pipe Band, The Field Marshal Montgomery Pipe Band and the St. Laurence O'Toole Pipe Band, all of which have won the World Pipe Band Championships.
+Some of the most famous pipe bands in the world are the Strathclyde Police Pipe Band, Shotts and Dykehead Caledonia Pipe Band, Simon Fraser University Pipe Band, The Inveraray & District Pipe Band (the reigning world champions), The Field Marshal Montgomery Pipe Band, The St. Laurence O'Toole Pipe Band and Peoples Ford Boghall and Bathgate Caledonia Pipe Band, all of which have won the World Pipe Band Championships.